sziegler11-zz/sziegler11.github.io/index.md

 ## invitation to exploration

-I will hopefully use this page to write about whatever I happen to be learning about at the moment.
+Hi!
+My name is Sam Ziegler, and this is my blog.
+I will post about mathematics, machine learning, and anything else that I'm learning about and want to share.